kawaicheung/naming-things/manuscript/02_UsingYourImagination.md

 The way the reset password function works is not unlike most other apps: A user enters their email address in a "forgot password" form from the app.
 Then, they receive a link with an encrypted token in the querystring.
 The information inside the token determines whether the reset link is still valid and which user originally requested the reset.

-The way DoneDone handles encrypting and decrypting the token was untidy.
 The token was encrypted on one layer of the stack and decrypted on a completely different layer.
 Even further, the same token strategy was also used for completing a user's initial registration, but the encryption and decryption logic had been written twice.
+The code for encrypting, decrypting, and evaluating the token was spread in a few too many places.

 After a bit of chin-scratching and experimentation, I determined the best refactoring was to wrap up this "token" concept in one object.
 Let the object handle both the encryption and decryption of the token.
-The guts of the object looked something like this.
+I got to a place I was very happy with--the guts of the object looked something like this.

 _I've omitted the detail around how the encryption and decryption work since they are unimportant here._